-Note: Liquid Assets include the following:
+Note: Liquid Assets include the following: 1.
+Cash and other Cash Items

-- 1. Cash and other Cash Items
+Cash and other Q Interbank Loans

-- 2. Interbank Loans

-- 3. Government Securities
+Government Securities

-- 4. Tradable non-Government securities and commercial paper
+4. Tradable non-Government securities and commercial paper

 3. Liquidity Stress Test

 The Bank conducts regular stress testing and scenario analysis to further assess the Bank's vulnerability to liquidity risk.
 This activity supplements the risk models used by the Bank which simulates various probable to worst-case scenarios happening in the industry that would affect LANDBANK.
 The following are the stress testing conducted by the Bank: